-- 1 Apply power to the scoreboard. - 2 Place the console on a sturdy desk or table so that you have a clear view of the game's action as well as the console's keypad and LCD screen.
-You may hold the console in your lap, if you find it comfortable that way. - 3 Attach hand-held devices.
-You may have an external switch to start and stop the Game Clock on the scoreboard.
-This corded switch plugs into the RJ-45 style socket on the back of the console. - 4 Attach one end of the stereo data cable to the data output connector on the back plate of the console.

-- 5 Attach the other end of the stereo data cable to the junction box.
-If you have the ScoreLink wireless RF system, refer to the ScoreLink owner's handbook for details. - 6 Plug in the console power cable to a standard electrical outlet.
+- 1 Apply power to the scoreboard display(s). - 2 Place the console on a sturdy desk or table so that you have a clear view of the game's action as well as the console's keypad and LCD screen.
+You may hold the console in your lap, if you find it comfortable that way. - 3 Attach hand-held switch assemblies.
+You may have an external switch to start and stop the main Period Clock.
+This device plugs into one of the RJ-45 connectors on the console's back plate.
+It does not matter which RJ-45 socket you use. - 4 Attach one end of the stereo data cable to one of the four data output connectors on the back plate of the console.
+Your console may have two outputs designated for the scoreboard display and two for Play Clocks or other optional displays.
+It doesn't really make a difference; all four outputs are the same.
+If you have multiple displays, go ahead and hook them up to whichever - 5 Attach the other end of the stereo data cable to the junction box.
+If you have more than one scoreboard or optional displays, each one will typically have its own junction box and its own stereo data cable.
+If you have the ScoreLink wireless RF system, refer to the ScoreLink owner's handbook for details. - 6 Plug the console power cable into a standard AC electrical outlet.

 About one out of every few hundred customers asks us the question, "How do you turn the console on and off?"
 There is no power button on the console.
 If it's plugged in, it's on.
 The logic here is that, for most installations, the scoreboard is not used very often.
-During the down time, the console needs to be disconnected from the scoreboard and from power to prevent damage from line noise and power surges.
+During the down time, the console needs to be disconnected from the scoreboard display and from AC power to prevent damage from line noise and power surges.
 A power switch would discourage that good habit and provide a false sense of security.

-Likewise, the scoreboard should be disconnected from power when not in use.
-Therefore the console has no means of turning the scoreboard on or off.
-However, a freshly powered on scoreboard will display no information until it receives a good signal from the control console.
-So in order to "turn on" the scoreboard display, you have to power up and connect the control console.
+Likewise, the scoreboard display should be disconnected from power when not in use.
+Therefore the console has no means of turning the sign on or off.
+However, a freshly powered on scoreboard display will show no information until it receives a good signal from the control console.
+So in order to completely "turn on" the scoreboard display, you have to power up and connect the control console.